|

 (one semitone up).
 It's confusing but - C# and Db, for example, sound

-alike - but A natural sign is a symbol that indicates that a note
+A natural sign is a symbol that indicates that a note

 is neither sharp nor flat and is used to cancel out the sign that's in the key